-There are three main types of profit sharing plans:
+There are four main types of profit sharing plans:

 - Pro-rata plan—Every plan participant receives employer contributions at the same rate.
 For example, every employee receives the equivalent of 5% of their salary or every employee receives a flat dollar amount such as $1,000.
 Why is it good?
 It’s simple and rewarding.

 - Age-weighted profit sharing plan—Employees are given profit sharing contributions based on their retirement age.
 That is, the older the employee, the higher the contribution.
 Why is it good?
-It helps with employee retention.
+It can help with employee retention.